 During the ensuing years, the Numurkah & District Historical Society has continued to provide exhibitions and displays in the former bank building and has many active members.

 Continuing funding is always sought for the purpose of improving the Society’s management of the collection.

 Major working bees have been conducted to introduce and/or improve various displays.
 These have included the Yarwood Pavilion in Rotary Park, Isolation Ward, Police Cells, Breezeway, Railway Display, Tool Shed and Dairy Shed in the museum’s back-yard, and the Telephone/Switchboard, Bathroom, Laundry & Sewing displays in the museum.
 Many items have been brought out of storage, as these new displays have been developed.
 The main room is used to highlight regularly changing themed displays.

 Digitisation of the museum’s collection has become a major part of our current journey and this includes cataloguing artefacts on Victorian Collections and scanning and identifying photos on the museum’s computers.

 Research seems to have increased in recent years in terms of helping individuals seek information about their families through our records.
 But also as part of the close link with the Numurkah & Wunghnu Cemetery Trust, our records have provided information for their very popular cemetery walks.

-The Society is continually expanding its social, cultural and/or financial links with outside agencies, corporate groups, organisations and local special-purpose working groups as part of its aim to substantiate our work to promote local history (eg Lions Club, Cemetery Trust, Soldier Settlement Mural Working Group).
+The Society is continually expanding its social, cultural and/or financial links with outside agencies, corporate groups, organisations and local special-purpose working groups as part of its aim to substantiate our work to promote local history (eg Service Clubs, Cemetery Trust, Schools - curriculum development and delivery).
 And as well as our normal opening hours, the Society caters for groups (schools, service clubs, aged care, and tourist groups) by appointment.